HANNAHKOIZUMI/tiktok-video-classifer/README.md

 # TikTok Video Classifier
+### Overview
 This repository contains a pipeline for processing videos stored in an Amazon S3 bucket.
 The pipeline includes transcribing videos using Amazon Transcribe, cleaning the transcriptions, running the cleaned data through a DistilBERT model for classification, and using a hybrid model combining text features with a TensorFlow model.
 Additionally, a Streamlit app is provided for processing and classifying individual video files.

+### Goals
+1. Classify videos into three categories: neutral (0), anti-Biden (1), pro-Biden (2)
+2. Bulk classify videos into categories to save on labor
+3. Create a user-friendly interface to demostrate the usage of the classification model on one video.

+### Results
+Dataset: 550 videos (balanced between the three categories), manually categorized into one of the three categories to create a training and validation set.
+Stored in a S3 bucket.
+Distilbert model validation accuracy: 79%
+Hybrid model validation accuracy: 78%

+### Future Improvements
+1. Automate uploading videos to the s3 bucket
+2. Improve the confidence scores of the single video classifier connected to streamlit
+3. Create and train with a new dataset with Kamala Harris videos

 ## Table of Contents